idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 # How to run the model

 The model can be run with Griffin in serial or parallel.
-In parallel, with 16 Xeon Platinum 8268 processors, the solve takes approximately 2 minutes and 4 seconds.

 Run it via: